ogradyc01/GoldenCheetah/Menu-Bar_Tools.md

 ***

-* Create a new workout...
+* Create a new workout... - opens a workout wizard to create a new "Train" view workout.
-* Download workouts from ErgDB...
+* Download workouts from ErgDB... - opens a dialog to select and download "Train" view workouts from the internet ErgDB web-site.
-* Import workouts or videos ...
+* Import workouts or videos ... - opens a file dialog to select and import a workout or a video into your "Train" workout library.
-* Scan disk for videos and workouts...
+* Scan disk for videos and workouts... opens a file dialog to scan directories for workouts and videos and import them into your "Train" workout library.

 ***